Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-24-Research-and-planning/Section-04-Project-management-tools-and-Gantt/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [24.3 WAgile hybrid approach](../Section-03-WAgile-hybrid-approach/index.md).

 By the end of this section, you will be able to:

 - Create project plans using Gantt charts and other project management tools